Greek Gyros BBQ Spice Rub

-It’s described as a ‘Greek inspired Shawarma Seasoning’.
-Doing a ‘finger dip’ test is really pleasant, with a slow build up of spice, complimenting the flavours you would expect in middle-eastern rub.
+It’s described as a ‘Greek-inspired Shawarma Seasoning’.
+Doing a ‘finger dip’ test is really pleasant, with a slow build-up of spice, complimenting the flavours you would expect in a middle-eastern rub.

 The next question was what should I try it on first.
 It had to be chicken – quick and easy and great in a wrap.

 I placed the Chicken Thighs in a bowl and sprinkled them with the rub, before mixing well and sticking them in the fridge.
 They were only marinated for around 4 hours so next time I would do them overnight.

 I used the gas Char-broil 4600S to cook the chicken which took around 12 minutes in total.
 After the chicken was cooked I quickly grilled the mini-Piadina (flatbread) from Crosta & Mollica on each side, before slicing up the chicken and plating it up.
 To finish the dish I topped each mini-flatbread with some homemade Tzatziki.